ousia/iRaccoonShow/README.md

 ### `supershow-generator`

-`supershow-generator` should be cleared before it can be released to the public ([read the issue](https://github.com/ousia/iraccoonshow/issues/1)).
+`supershow-generator` generates both the Flash presentation and a loader from PDF slides, the recorded sound and the .

 ## Bugs